-- The imposition of 'Terms of Service', attribution requirements, restrictions on dissemination and so on acts as barriers to public use of data.
-Use available data without restrictions on use as part of the public domain. - Cost imposed on the public for access.
-Imposing fees for access skews the pool of who is willing (or able) to access information. - Hand written notes on paper are very difficult for machines to process.
+- Don't contribute datasets which fall under the negative List e.g. the datasets which are confidential in nature and are in the interest of the country's security. - Don't impose 'Terms of Service', attribution requirements, restrictions on dissemination and so on, which act as barriers to public use of data. - Don't impose cost on the public for access of datasets, as imposing fees for access skews the pool of who is willing (or able) to access information. - Don't publish hand written note, as it is very difficult for machines to process.
 Scanning text via Optical Character Recognition (OCR) results in many matching and formatting errors.
 Information shared in the widely used PDF format is very difficult for machines to parse.
-Hence, data in these formats are not allowed. - Data in non-Unicode formats should be avoided. - Data or Dataset File Name should not contain special characters e.g. @, %, \$, &, etc. or missing values. - Any explanation, including the method of calculation or source of data need not be provided in data file to be attached in the web form.
+Hence, the data in these formats should be avoided. - Data in non-Unicode formats should be avoided. - Don't contribute datasets with any special characters (e.g. @, %, \$, &, etc.) or missing values. - Don't provide any explanation, including the method of calculation or source of data in data file to be attached in the web form.

-7.0 Metadata Elements and their Description
+7.0 Metadata Elements for Catalogs/Resources and their Description